 STORE in foil in the refrigerator for 4-5 days.
 FREEZE for 90 days.

 Living in Maryland makes me a blue crab snob, for sure.
-Sadly, I can’t get crab cakes in most restaurants because they use bread for filler.
-Therefore, I created a gluten-free and dairy-free crab cake with just the right amount of Old Bay seasoning that is both moist and flaky, just the way I like it.
+Trying to get Gluten Free Crabcakes anywhere but in my own kitchen, is close to impossible.
+Most people use bread crumbs for filler, so I created a gluten-free and dairy-free crabcake with just the right amount of Old Bay seasoning that is both moist and flaky.
 As a condiment, I make my own cocktail sauce, which far surpasses anything in a bottle.
-Because my family loves crab, this recipe for 4 only fed 2 for dinner so you might want to double.
-Or make them smaller and use as an appetizer.
+My family loves crab and even the non-gluten-free people are in love with these cakes, Note that this recipe for 4 only fed 2 for dinner at my house.
+Some options to extend it might be to double the recipe (but right now lump crab is $70 a pound), make them smaller and use them as an appetizer, or extend them with a pound of claw crab meat.
+I updated this recipe in June 2021 to add a broil option for those that like it that way as well as changed around the order of mixing, because it works better.

-Preparation time: 10 minutes + 1 hour in refrigerator
+Preparation time: 10 minutes + (minumum)1 hour in refrigerator

 Cooking time: 8-10 minutes per cake